 CLP’s risk management framework comprises four key elements:

 CLP’s overall risk management process is overseen by the Board through the Audit & Risk Committee.
-CLP recognises that risk management is the responsibility of everyone within the Group and hence throughout the company, risk management is integrated into business and decision-making processes, including strategy formulation, business development, business planning, capital allocation, investment decisions, internal control and day-to-day operations.
+There is strong recognition that risk management is the responsibility of everyone within the Group and cultivating and embedding risk awareness into the organisational culture is critical for the successful implementation of CLP’s risk management framework.
+Consequently, risk management is integrated into all business and decision-making processes, including strategy formulation, business development, business planning, capital allocation, investment decisions, internal control and day-to-day operations.

-At a strategic level, CLP focuses on the identification and management of material financial and non-financial risks inherently associated with the pursuit of the Group’s strategic and business objectives.
-In pursuing growth opportunities, CLP aims to optimise risk/return decisions as defined and quantified through diligent and independent review and challenge processes.
+Strategic At a strategic level, CLP focuses on identifying and managing the material financial and non-financial risks associated with pursuing its strategic and business objectives.
+In pursuing growth and transformational opportunities, CLP aims to optimise risk and return decisions as defined and quantified through a diligent and independent review and challenge process.